pancongliang/openshift/installing/any-platform/offline/readme.md

 ### Login to OpenShift

-* Can login to OpenShift using the following command:
+* On the bastion machine, run the following command to log in to OpenShift:

   ```
   unset KUBECONFIG